 The ZR012 is powered by a manually wound mechanical movement with Releaux polygon (triangular-shaped) rotors, which are eccentric, meaning they are not mounted directly to the central crankshaft.
 “At these minuscule dimensions, the thickness of one tooth on the gears is not fine enough to precisely align the hour and minute wankels – normally you adjust by a complete tooth.

-Movement has 42 jewels, 328 components and runs at a frequency of 28,800 vph.
-Power reserve 39-hours, indicated on the case back.
-Satin finishing, sandblasting, circular graining, black PVD treated components and black ruthenium treated components.
+The movement has 42 jewels, 328 components and runs at a frequency of 28,800 vph.
+Power reserve 39-hours indicated on the case back.
+Satin finishing, sandblasting, circular graining, black PVD treated components and black ruthenium-treated components.

 The Experiment ZR012 features a 60 component titanium case with zirconium lugs and measures 59mm long x 44mm wide x 17mm high.
 It has an articulated front lug, compound rear lug, which wraps ergonomically around the wrist making the timepiece fit more comfortably.
 Sapphire crystal with anti-reflective treatment both side.